alevchuk/minibank/README.md

 * Card Reader (for 1 time setup) [Transcend-microSDHC-Reader-TS-RDF5K-Black](https://camelcamelcamel.com/Transcend-microSDHC-Reader-TS-RDF5K-Black/product/B009D79VH4)

 Known issues:
-* WARNING: DO NOT USE Seagate SSDs.
-The following Seagate divice caused data corruption when pluging into USB, other storage connected to UBS also got affected.
+* [Not sure this is ture.
+Now I know the data corruption is caused by UAS.
+So later in this article I disable UAS.
+This may actually fix the percieved Seagate issue] WARNING: The following Seagate divice [may] caused data corruption when pluging into USB, other storage connected to UBS also got affected.
 DO NOT USE Seagate 500 GB SSD (for Raid-1 mirror): [Seagate-Barracuda-500GB-External-Portable](https://camelcamelcamel.com/product/B083FF3PJ9)

 ### (Optional) Monitoring Station at Home